oxctl/tool-support/README.md

 and if it's an invalid JWT it's something along the lines of:

     WWW-Authenticate: Bearer error="invalid_token", error_description="An error occurred while attempting to decode the Jwt: Signed JWT rejected: Another algorithm expected, or no matching key(s) found", error_uri="https://tools.ietf.org/html/rfc6750#section-3.1"

+### Request Body

+Need to test the handling of request bodies and if they get correctly mapped through the proxy to Canvas.